Ever wondered why your acoustic guitar has that big old hole right in the middle?

-How sound is created
+How sound is created on the acoustic guitar

-Sound waves are made up of high pressure areas (compression) and low pressure areas (rarefaction).
-The height of the sound wave (amplitude) is a measure of the intensity of the sound wave, or volume and is measured from the center of the sound wave (the point of equilibrium).
+Sound occurs when an object vibrates.
+Sound waves are made up of high-pressure areas (compression) and low-pressure areas (rarefaction).
+The height of the sound wave (amplitude) is a measure of the intensity of the sound wave, or volume, and is measured from the center of the sound wave (the point of equilibrium).

 The diagram below shows this in more detail.

 How does all this relate to the acoustic guitar?
 The guitar body is essentially an acoustic chamber.

 When the guitar is played the vibration from the strings is transferred to the soundboard (the top of the guitar body) via the bridge of the guitar which is attached to the resonant soundboard.

 n Latin resonance means to ‘resound’.
 In its most basic sense resonance occurs when an object (guitar string) causes a second object (the guitar’s top) to vibrate at the same frequency.